Cisco NSO on a DevNet Expert Lab Exam #

 openjdk 17.0.10 2024-01-16

-2. Confirm that NEDs and Java VM are fully operational.
+utility. - Confirm that NEDs and Java VM are fully operational.

-Summary
+Summary #

 I felt huge relief once I fixed that.
-After hours spent on troubleshooting, I finally was able to lab and learn NSO! 🤠 If NSO in version 5.5 would be available for download I assume this will not happen because Java 11.0 would be enough to start Java VM.
+After hours spent on troubleshooting, I finally was able to lab and learn NSO! :cowboy_hat_face: If NSO in version 5.5 would be available for download I assume this will not happen because Java 11.0 would be enough to start Java VM.

 My approach is to show you what reality from Automation Engineer’s perspective looks like and what problems I usually deal with daily.
 This case requires some effort and I hope you enjoy it.